-- 1. Differences among states and territories in the classification used as follows: - Queensland, Western Australia, Tasmania, the Northern Territory, Victoria and the Australian Capital Territory report that data are submitted in accordance with the ICD-10-AM 8th Edition, consistent with the NMDS - South Australia used a combination of ICD-10-AM 8th Edition, 4th Edition and ICD-10-AM Mental Health Manual 1st Edition - Western Australia noted that patients who were activated prior to and have not had a diagnosis review since the implementation may have a principal diagnosis using a code that is earlier than ICD-10-AM 8th Edition. - 2.
+1.Differences among states and territories in the classification used as follows:

+- Victoria and the Northern Territory report that data are submitted in accordance with the ICD-10-AM 9th edition, consistent with the NMDS.
+Queensland, Western Australia and Tasmania report that data are submitted in accordance with the ICD-10-AM 8th edition. - South Australia used a combination of ICD-10-AM 8th Edition, 4th Edition and ICD-10-AM Mental Health Manual 1st Edition - Western Australia noted that patients who were activated prior to and have not had a diagnosis review since the implementation may have a principal diagnosis using a code that is earlier than ICD-10-AM 8th Edition. - 2.
 Differences according to the size of the facility (for example, large versus small) in the ability to accurately code principal diagnosis. - 3.
 Differences in the availability of appropriately qualified clinicians to assign principal diagnoses (diagnoses are generally to be made by psychiatrists, whereas service contacts are mainly provided by non-psychiatrists). - 4.
 Differences according to whether the principal diagnosis is applied to an individual service contact or to a period of care.